Spending money

 • PostHog - product analytics

-• Figma - graphic design
+• Figma - design

 Individual software is down to your personal preference, and we encourage you to share cool software.